sgithens/universal/documentation/AuthoringSolutionsTutorial.md

 The next section is `capabilitiesTransformations`.
 We will go over it in some detail here, and then provide links to further reading and documentation.
 It's a very important part of adapting your solution to the broad needs of users, but can be complicated at first.

+We will look at two users, one who explicity lists JAWS in their needs and preferences, and another one who's usage of JAWS is inferred from common terms they have specified.

 First, let's assume we have a user with the following preferences:

 ```json